hasselmonians/RatCatcher/README.md

 so it's best if the batch function is a static method of a class, or part of a package.
 See below for more details.

-You can also provide the path to a custom batch script as an argument to `batchify`.
+You can also provide the path to a custom batch script by filling out the `batchfuncpath` property of the `RatCatcher` object.
-`pathname` is the full path to your custom batch function.

 ## Running your scripts